sitamgithub-MSIT/MalDetect/README.md

 4. The model can be used for prediction by running the flask app through `app.py` which uses the saved model and `predict_pipeline.py` for prediction.

 **Note**: The model training and evaluation process can be customized by changing the hyperparameters and configurations in the config.py file.
 Comet ML can help track this process in more detail.

+## Usage

+Once the Flask web application is up and running, allows users to upload an image of a cell and get a prediction of whether the cell is infected with malaria or not.
+To use the web application, follow these steps:

+1. Run the Flask app: `python app.py`
+2. Open a web browser and go to `http://localhost:5000/`
+3. Upload an image of a cell on the home page.
+4. Preview the image and click the "Submit" button.
+5. The prediction will be displayed on the prediction page.

 ## Results